spritlesoftware/our-website/content/english/events_webniars/blockchain-dapps.md

   title: "Event Agenda "
   image: "images/event/web33.jfif"
   alt: "Cross Platform Mobile Application Development Services"
-  content: "Spritle- who we are and what we do?</br>Tell us a little about You- Participants Introduction</br>Our deep dive into Web3- Blockchain network
+  content: "1.
+Spritle- who we are and what we do?</br>2.
+Tell us a little about You- Participants Introduction</br>3.
+Our deep dive into Web3- Blockchain network
 (more specific to Ethereum blockchain), Smart Contracts and Mining.
 "